hypo69/hypo/docs/gemini/en/consultant/src/goog/spreadsheet/spreadsheet.md

 class SpreadSheet:
     """ Class for working with Google Sheets.

-    This class provides methods for accessing, creating, and managing spreadsheets, and uploading CSV data.
+    This class provides methods for interacting with the Google Sheets API, creating and managing spreadsheets, and uploading data from a CSV file.
     """
     spreadsheet_id: str | None
     spreadsheet_name: str | None